tt-nakamura/retro/README.md

 You may think that I came up with the "class field theory" during those idle days.
 But the truth is not so simple.

 In 1914, World War One began.
-The war gave me a good stimulus, or a negative stimulus.
+The war gave me a good stimulus in the negative direction.
 That is, books stopped coming from Europe.
 I heard someone say that it would be impossible to study in Japan without books from Germany.
-News papers pitied and ridiculed those scholars who couldn't study any more.
+Newspapers pitied and ridiculed those scholars who couldn't study any more.
 Those who would continue to study without Western books must stand on their own feet.
 If it had not been for World War One, I would have ended with no work.
 Incidentally, I tell you an episode which I now happened to remember.